 Could my pregnancy be causing me to snore?

 Yes, it certainly could.
 Snoring is common in pregnancy, affecting about a third of pregnant women, many of whom have never snored before.
-There are two things which cause snoring during pregnancy: weight gain and pregnancy hormones which cause nasal congestion.
+There are two things that cause snoring during pregnancy: weight gain and pregnancy hormones which cause nasal congestion.

 Even if you control your weight during your pregnancy, hormones cause the mucous membranes in the nose to swell, constricting the movement of air through the nasal passages and causing snoring.
 This tends to begin in the second trimester and the stuffy nose can continue throughout the pregnancy.
 Excess weight gain results in extra tissue around the head and neck, aggravating snoring.